-Adults - Overall, 28% of adults in the IR have seriously considered suicide at some point and 19% have attempted suicide.
-See Figure 35 for these results by males and females.
-Among those who said they had considered suicide, 59% had done so during adulthood and 42% during adolescence.
-Six out of 10 (61%) adults who said they had attempted suicide had done so during adulthood and 44% had attempted suicide during adolescence.
-Fifty-five per cent of adults in the IR sought help from a medical professional after seriously considering suicide and 54% reported the same after a suicide attempt.
-According to the 2012 Aboriginal Peoples Survey, one in five First Nations adults living off-reserve in Canada has seriously considered suicide [121].
+Adults - Overall, 21% of adults in the VIR said they had seriously considered suicide at some point and 17% said they had attempted suicide.
+See Figure 35 for a breakdown of results by males and females.
+Among those who said they had considered suicide, 18%46 had considered this in the past year, 59% during adulthood and/or 28% during adolescence.
+Among those who had attempted suicide, 50% said the suicide attempt happened during adulthood and 46% said the attempt happened during adolescence.
+Approximately half (49%) of adults in the VIR sought help from a medical professional after seriously considering suicide and half (50%) of adults did the same after a suicide attempt.
+According to the 2012 Aboriginal Peoples Survey, one in five First Nations adults living off-reserve has seriously considered suicide [121].

 Suicide touches the entire community.
-Twelve per cent of adults have had a close friend or family member take their own life in the past year.
+Seventeen per cent of adults in the VIR have had a close friend or family member take their own life in the past year.
 Recognizing the impact of grief and loss among loved ones left behind is a vital part of supporting the well-being of First Nations families and communities in BC affected by suicide.
 The Hope, Help and Healing toolkit supports communities to prevent and respond to suicide, including helping individuals to reclaim their mental well-being [113].
-Culturally safe crisis support is funded by the FNHA for community members who are facing a suicide risk or are healing from suicide through the 24-hour KUU-US Crisis Line.
+Culturally safe crisis support is funded by the FNHA for community members who are facing a suicide risk or are healing from suicide through the 24-hour KUU-US Crisis Line.47